-25.2 The minimum weight of the car must be according to Appendix 1.

-a) During and after qualifying practice:

-i) the FIA Technical Delegate will install weighing equipment in the pit lane and/or in an area as close to the first pit as possible.
-This area will be used for the weighing procedure;

-ii) the FIA Technical Delegate will select cars to undergo the weighing procedure.
-The FIA Technical Delegate will inform the driver by means of traffic lights or signalling flags that his car has been selected for weighing;

-iii) having been informed that his car has been selected for weighing, the driver must proceed directly to the weighing area, without outside help, and may be asked to stop his engine;

-iv) the car will then be weighed, with or without the driver, and checked.
-In the case of an irregularity, the results will be given to the driver or to the competitor's representative in writing;

-v) the car must reach the weighing area and return to its garage under its own power, with no outside assistance, failing which it will be placed under the exclusive control of the marshals who will take the car to be weighed or to its garage;

-vi) the driver and his car may not leave the weighing area without the consent of the FIA Technical b) After the race: the Technical Delegate will weigh the classified cars of his choice, except in a case of force majeure.

-Delegate or his nominee.

-c) Should the weight of the car be less than that specified in the Appendix 1 when weighed under a) or b) above, penalty under Article 25.3 will be imposed, unless the deficiency in weight results from the accidental loss of a component of the car.

-d) No solid, liquid, gas or other substance or matter of any nature whatsoever may be added to, placed on, or removed from a car after it has been selected for weighing or has finished the race or during the weighing procedure (except by a scrutineer when acting in his official capacity and, after the race, in accordance with the prescriptions of the FIA Motor Sport Games: Touring Car Cup Technical Regulations).

-e) Only scrutineers and officials may enter the weighing area.
-No intervention of any kind is allowed there unless authorised by such officials.

-25.3 Any breach of these provisions for the weighing of cars may result in the application of one of the following penalties:

-- a) In practice / qualifying:

-- the cancellation of all of the times set in the free practice,

-- the cancellation of all of the times set in qualifying,

-- b) In the race:

-- the disqualification of the car concerned.
+- 24.2 The minimum weight of the car must be according to Appendix 1. - a) During and after qualifying practice: - i) the FIA Technical Delegate will install weighing equipment in the pit lane and/or in an area as close to the first pit as possible.
+This area will be used for the weighing and ride height checking procedures; - ii) the FIA Technical Delegate will select cars to undergo the weighing and ride height checking procedure.
+The FIA Technical Delegate will inform the driver by means of traffic lights or signalling flags that their car has been selected for weighing and ride height checks; - iii) having been informed that their car has been selected for weighing and/or ride height checks, the driver must proceed directly to the weighing area, without outside help, and may be asked to stop their engine; - iv) the car will then be weighed and have its ride height checked, with the driver onboard.
+In the case of an irregularity, the results will be given to the driver or to the competitor's representative in writing; - v) the car must reach the weighing area and return to its garage under its own power, with no outside assistance, failing which it will be placed under the exclusive control of the marshals who will take the car to the weighing area or to its garage; - vi) the driver and their car may not leave the weighing area without the consent of the FIA Technical Delegate or their nominee. - b) After the race: the Technical Delegate will weigh the classified cars of their choice, except in a case of force majeure. - c) Should the weight or ride height of the car be less than that specified in the Appendix 1 when weighed or ride height checked under a) or b) above, penalty under Article 24.3 will be imposed, unless the deficiency in weight results from the accidental loss of a component of the car. - d) No solid, liquid, gas or other substance or matter of any nature whatsoever may be added to, placed on, or removed from a car after it has been selected for weighing or has finished the race or during the weighing procedure (except by a scrutineer when acting in their official capacity and, after the race, in accordance with the prescriptions of the FIA Motor Sport Games: Touring Car Cup Technical Regulations). - e) Only scrutineers and officials may enter the weighing area.
+No intervention of any kind is allowed there unless authorised by such officials. - 24.3 Any breach of these provisions for the weighing or ride height checking of cars may result in the application of one of the following penalties: - a) In practice / qualifying: - the cancellation of all of the times set in the free practice, - the cancellation of all of the times set in qualifying, - b) In the race: - the disqualification of the car concerned.

-26. COMPENSATION WEIGHTS
+25. COMPENSATION WEIGHTS